 Kreuk said she left five years ago and has maintained minimal contact with those involved.
 She expressed horror and disgust at the allegations against Raniere and thanked women who came forward about abuses.
 “The accusations that I was in the 'inner circle' or recruited women as 'sex slaves' are blatantly false,” she wrote.
 “During my time, I never experienced any illegal or nefarious activity.”

 According to Parlato and a leaked 2011 coach list, Kreuk did more than take a few courses.
 “She was not just a mere fringe player, she was a major integrated person into Nxivm—and was a coach, not just a student,” he said.
-VICE reached out to Kreuk’s management for comment, but did not hear back by press time.
+VICE reached out to Kreuk’s management for comment but did not hear back.

 Kreuk has been widely credited with recruiting Allison Mack into Nxivm during their time on Smallville, but it’s worth repeating that this was before any sexual allegations came to light.
 Around the same time, Kreuk founded an organization called Girls by Design in partnership with fellow Nxivm coach Kendra Voth—a project aimed at fostering self-esteem among teen girls, which former insiders say is unaffiliated with Nxivm.
 Voth says she left the organization in 2009.

 Kreuk finally left Nxivm in 2012, around the time a bombshell Albany Times Union story interviewed two women who say Raniere had sex with them when they were underage, one of them as young as 12.
-Even with these allegations out in the open, much of Nxivm’s star power reportedly remained faithful.
-It wasn’t until a 2017 New York Times story recounted the way secret society members were blindfolded, stripped naked and branded that Grace Park reportedly left quietly.
+Even with these allegations out in the open, much of Nxivm’s members reportedly remained faithful.
+It wasn’t until a 2017 New York Times story recounted the way secret society members were blindfolded, stripped naked, and branded that Grace Park reportedly left quietly.

 Though her acting career has since fizzled, Mack has remained loyal to Raniere and was with him in Mexico when he was arrested last Monday on sex trafficking charges, according to a short video taken by Nicki Clyne.
 Voicemail messages left with Mack and Clyne were not returned by press time.